operator-framework/operator-sdk/doc/dev/testing/travis-build.md

 ### Helm Tests

 1. Run [helm e2e tests][helm-e2e].
-    1. Build base helm operator image from [`test/helm-operator`][helm-base].
+    1. Create base helm operator image by running [`hack/image/helm/scaffold-helm-image.go`][helm-base].
+    2. Build base helm operator image.
-    2. Create and configure a new helm type nginx-operator.
+    3. Create and configure a new helm type nginx-operator.
-    3. Create cluster resources.
+    4. Create cluster resources.
-    4. Wait for operator to be ready.
+    5. Wait for operator to be ready.
-    5. Create nginx CR and wait for it to be ready.
+    6. Create nginx CR and wait for it to be ready.
-    6. Delete nginx CR and verify that finalizer (which writes a message in the operator logs) ran.
+    7. Delete nginx CR and verify that finalizer (which writes a message in the operator logs) ran.
+    8. Run `operator-sdk migrate` to add go source to the operator.
+    9. Run `operator-sdk build` to compile the new binary and build a new image.
+    10. Re-run steps 4-7 to test the migrated operator.

 **NOTE**: All created resources, including the namespace, are deleted using a bash trap when the test finishes